henryhyu/allaboutstatic/README.md

 # all about static
 "Static" Defined (in java)!

+TLDR: The static keyword denotes that a member variable, or method, can be accessed without requiring an instantiation of the class to which it belongs.

+In simple terms, it means that you can call a method, even if you've never created the object to which it belongs!
+Every time you run a stand-alone application (which requires a static main method), the virtual machine can call the main method without creating a new application object.
+Of course, unless the application's methods are all static, you will need to create an instance of it at some point.

 Benefits: It makes your program memory efficient (i.e it saves memory).
 Java static property is shared to all objects.